MarcelWestp/refactor-and-extend-exercise/refactored-README.md

 ----
   +3

+We could implement an full inventory of vehicles the company owns to buy new vehicles

 - As Todd I want to see a history of the cars I have submitted to the form so that I don't submit a vehicle a second time.

 I -1